LogeshIPS/TBOMB-EDITED/README.md

 ## Usage:

-Run these commands to run TBomb
+Run these commands to run TBOMB-EDITED

 ### > For Termux: